 Terefe wakes after Muktar injects him with the reversal drug

-Day 3 after release.
+Week 1 after release.
 Tefere had so far stayed within the habitat patch that had been his home.
-The monitors witnessed how he greeted profusely the two other wolves in Ayenameda pack.
+Three days after the release, the monitors witnessed Terefe greeting profusely the two other wolves in Ayenameda pack.
 A happy reunion!

-Day 10 after release.
+Week 2 after release.
 Every 12 hours Iridium satellites transmit location data from Terefe’s collar and we can follow it online.
-Without this, we would have never known that on this day Tefere went in a long excursion down the steep slopes and back, which took him two hours.
-That evening, he started travelling on a different direction and for the next six days he visited the territories of two other packs, before coming back.
+Without this, we would have never known that on the 10th day after his relelase, Tefere started travelling away from home and for six day visited the territories of two other packs before coming back.

-Day 16 after release.
-Terefe is still in Ayenameda, looking healthy.
-What triggered these excursions away from his natal area might remain a mystery – maybe the onset of the mating season?
+Week 3 after release.
+Terefe stays in his Ayenameda range, looking healthy.
+What triggered the excursions away from his natal area – the onset of the mating season? maybe losing the dominant position in the pack's pecking order?

 The coordinated and selfless efforts that saved Terefe from what we believed was a fatal wound, have been remarkable.
 We want to say a big THANK YOU to our colleagues at the Simien Mountains National Park, Debark Woreda Veterinary Clinic, Ethiopian Wildlife Conservation Authority, and to the EWCP team under the leadership of Girma Eshete (Amhara Coordinator).
 Muktar Abute (EWCP Veterinary Team Leader) travelled from the Bale Mountains to take charge of the release operation; Fekadu Lema (EWCP Amhara Coordinator) and Getachew Assefa, Jejew and Andualem completed the team.
 Kept away from Ethiopia due to the pandemic, Eric, Jorgelina and Claudio worked closely with the team from our lockdown locations in UK and France.